West Virginia mileage reimbursement rates & calculator

 WV code §23-4-8 of the workers' compensation act for mileage reimbursement

 When it comes to workers' compensation, mileage reimbursement is non-negotiable.
-West Virginia Code §23-4-8 mandates that you must reimburse injured employees for travel expenses incurred while seeking medical treatment.
-This includes mileage, currently 67 cents per mile.
+West Virginia Code §23-4-8 mandates that you must reimburse injured employees for travel expenses incurred while seeking medical treatment ,which includes mileage.

 This law ensures that employees who are injured on the job do not bear the financial burden of traveling for necessary medical care.